Don't be so Stief! Learning KV Cache low-rank approximation over the Stiefel manifold: Experimental results

 \subsection{Why \methodname improves end-to-end performance}

-We analyze \emph{where} \methodname improves reconstruction by measuring layer-wise output preservation on 64 WikiText-2 sequences (2048 tokens).
+We analyze \emph{where} \methodname improves reconstruction by measuring layer-wise output preservation on Llama3-8B on 64 WikiText sequences (2048 tokens).
 We report results at $(r_K, r_V)=(512,512)$ (half of the original per-head dimension) and observe similar trends across other ranks.
 For each layer, we log $Q,K,V$, the attention output, and the full decoder-layer output, and compare reconstructions using relative Frobenius-norm error (magnitude) and mean token-wise cosine similarity (direction); Fig.~\ref{fig:bases_comparison} summarizes the results.
+The corresponding layer-wise diagnostics for Qwen3-8B are reported in Appendix~\ref{app:qwen_basis_analysis}.

 As expected, EigenAttention is more robust on proxy targets: it reconstructs intermediate attention quantities more accurately, reducing attention-output error by \textbf{29.6\%} relative to \methodname, with the largest advantage in deeper layers.
 However, this improvement does not translate to end-to-end behavior.
 On the decoder-layer output, \methodname achieves lower reconstruction error (\textbf{5.2\%} relative improvement) and, crucially, higher directional agreement (\textbf{+3.3\%} cosine similarity).
 The cosine gap is most pronounced in early layers: EigenAttention often matches output magnitude but yields activations that are less aligned with the original direction, suggesting that a Frobenius-optimal reconstruction subspace can be misaligned with what downstream nonlinear blocks amplify (softmax/value mixing, residual pathways, normalization, and the MLP).